isadario/applications/README.md

 # Code
-Full code for the preprocessing and classification of the dataset to be used for the applications of the final project
+Full code for the implementation and applications of the final project